 RAGWITEK:- Protect from moisture- Store between 68 to 77 degrees F, excursions permitted 59 to 86 degrees F- Store in original package until time of use

-Short ragweed pollen allergen extract can cause life-threatening allergic reactions.
+Short ragweed pollen allergen extract can cause life-threatening allergic reactions, including a risk of serious hypersensitivity reactions or anaphylaxis.
 Use with great caution in patients with a history of atopy or sublingual allergen immunotherapy hypersensitivity; these patients may be predisposed to severe allergic reactions.
 The use of more than one type of immunotherapy (i.e. allergy shots, sublingual immunotherapy) may increase the likelihood of a severe allergic reaction.
 Short ragweed pollen allergen extract is contraindicated in patients with a history of severe local reaction to sublingual allergen immunotherapy and/or severe systemic allergic reactions of any type.
 Additionally, do not use the extract in patients with a hypersensitivity to any of the inactive ingredients present in the product, including those with mannitol hypersensitivity, gelatin hypersensitivity, or sodium hydroxide hypersensitivity.
 Systemic allergic reactions including life-threatening anaphylaxis and severe local reactions (e.g., laryngopharyngeal swelling) that may compromise breathing may occur; treatment with epinephrine may be required.
 Patients who experience a systemic reaction to short ragweed pollen allergen extract should stop taking the extract immediately.
 Those who have persistent or escalating local reactions in the mouth or throat should be reevaluated, and discontinuation of the extract should be considered to avoid potential airway compromise.
 Administration of the first dose requires a specialized care setting due to the risk of severe allergic reactions; give the first dose in a healthcare setting where acute allergic reactions can be recognized and treated by an experienced clinician.
 Observe the patient for at least 30 minutes post-dose for signs or symptoms of a severe systemic or local reaction.
 If the patient tolerates the first dose, subsequent doses may be administered outside of the healthcare setting.
 Auto-injectable epinephrine should be made available to patients; instruct patients to recognize symptoms of a severe allergic reaction, about the proper use of epinephrine, and to seek immediate medical care upon use.
 Short ragweed pollen allergen extract may not be suitable for patients with medical conditions that may decrease the patient's ability to survive a serious allergic reaction or increase the risk of adverse reactions after epinephrine administration.
 These conditions may include, but are not limited to, unstable angina, recent myocardial infarction, significant cardiac arrhythmias, and uncontrolled hypertension.
 Further, the extract may not be suitable for patients taking medications that can potentiate or inhibit the effects of epinephrine or decrease the effectiveness of inhaled bronchodilators; these medications include beta-adrenergic blockers, alpha-adrenergic blockers, ergot alkaloids, tricyclic antidepressants, levothyroxine, monoamine oxidase inhibitors, chlorpheniramine, diphenhydramine, cardiac glycosides, and diuretics.
 Concomitant use of short ragweed pollen allergen extract with other allergen immunotherapy has not been studied; concurrent use may increase the risk of local or systemic reactions to either subcutaneous or sublingual immunotherapy.